wnyao/OrderingApplication/README.md

 3. Run on emulator with SdkVersion 26 and above

 **Note:** Emulator on Android Studio may notifies that 'System UI isn't responding' and requests to close the aplication.
-Several rerun to the application may required in resolving this (Bug fixing still in progress).
+Several rerun to the application may required in resolving this (Bug fixing is still in progress).

 ## Fulfilled Requirements
 * List of mock menu items with item picture, name, and price display on landing activity.